Your employer must sign you up to a pension

-You receive tax relief at the basic rate of 20%, so the taxman tops up every £80 you pay in to £100.
-This is how your 4% auto-enrol contribution get supplemented by 1% from the tax man.
-If you’re a higher or additional rate taxpayer, you can claim back up to an extra 20% or 25% on top of this via your self-assessment tax return.
+You receive tax relief at the basic rate of 20%, so the HMRC tops up every £80 you pay in to £100.
+This is how your 4% auto-enrol contribution gets supplemented by 1% from the HMRC.
+If you’re a higher or additional rate taxpayer, you can claim back up to an extra 20% or 25% on top of this through your self-assessment tax return.

 The benefit of tax relief depends on your personal circumstances, and tax rules could change in the future.
 Similarly, the rules governing pension schemes might change in future too.

-If you haven’t been auto enrolled into a company pension scheme, perhaps because you’re self-employed, on a career break, or are caring for family members, you can set up a personal pension.
-This also applies to members of company schemes who do not wish to pay additional contributions to their workplace scheme.
+If you haven’t been auto-enrolled into a company pension scheme, perhaps because you’re self-employed, on a career break or are caring for family members, you can set up a personal pension.
+This also applies to members of company schemes who don’t wish to pay additional contributions to their workplace scheme.

 There are three main types of personal pension: stakeholder pensions, standard personal pensions and self-invested personal pensions (SIPPs).
 The right one for you depends on how much you have to pay in, the range of investments you want to access, the costs and how much control you want to have over the underlying investments.